Antisolvent-Assisted Growth of Centimeter-Scale CsPbBr$_3$ Perovskite Single Crystals: A Theory-Guided Approach: Results and Discussion

-The introduction of macroscopic (ca. \SI{1}{mm^3}) seed crystals in Group (c), which theoretically should promote growth on a designated site by lowering the energy barrier via heterogeneous nucleation~\citep{iwamatsu2011heterogeneous}, did not confer any additional advantage over Group (b).
-A plausible explanation is that the initial supersaturation level in the pre-treated solution was insufficient to drive growth on the seed crystal.
-The pre-titration followed by filtration likely brought the system to a state very close to the equilibrium saturation point ($C \approx C_{\text{sat}}$).
+The introduction of macroscopic (ca. \SI{1}{mm^3}) seed crystals in Group (c), which theoretically should promote growth on a designated site by lowering the energy barrier via heterogeneous nucleation~\citep{iwamatsu2011heterogeneous}, does not confer any additional advantage over Group (b) (see Figure~\ref{fgr:Fig_5}, Column (1), Row (c)).
+A plausible explanation is that the initial supersaturation level in the pre-treated solution is insufficient to drive growth on the seed crystal.
+The pre-titration followed by filtration likely brings the system to a state very close to the equilibrium saturation point ($C \approx C_{\text{sat}}$).
 While this condition is ideal for preventing spontaneous nucleation, it may not provide a sufficient thermodynamic driving force ($\Delta \mu > 0$) for the deposition of new layers onto the seed.
-In this finely balanced, near-equilibrium state, kinetic barriers to growth on the crystal facets may not have been overcome, or slight temperature fluctuations could have even favored dissolution over growth.
+In this finely balanced, near-equilibrium state, kinetic barriers to growth on the crystal facets may not be overcome, or slight temperature fluctuations could even favor dissolution over growth.